AOSC-Archive/aosc-wiki/users/installation/amd64.md

 LANG=zh_CN.UTF-8
 ```

-Tips: After you rebooted the computer into the new system, you may use the `localectl` command to do this:
+> Notes: After you rebooted the computer into the new system, you may use the `localectl` command to do this:

 ```
 # localectl set-locale "LANG=zh_CN.UTF-8"